Spruce Budworm in Maine

 SBW is a native insect whose outbreaks cover vast regions and spread through massive dispersal flights as moths migrate from heavily impacted areas to new ones.
 In northeastern North America, SBW outbreaks tend to return on a 30-60 year interval and the last major SBW outbreak to directly affect Maine occurred during the 1970s-80s.
 Historical data tell us that Maine is due for another SBW outbreak and monitoring efforts illustrate that over the last several years, SBW population levels appear to have left the endemic or “stable” phase experienced between outbreak events.
 For several years now in Maine, both pheromone trap and light trap catches have been above numbers expected during the endemic phase and millions of acres of defoliation in neighboring Canadian provinces continues to encroach on the Maine border.
 Large in-flights of migrating moths from outbreak areas in Canada into northern Maine were well-documented in 2019.
 The impacts of these migration events on Maine’s forests remain to be seen.

-Elevated SBW larval populations in 2020 prompted a mid-season defoliation survey at 60 sites in Aroostook County.
+SBW larval defoliation is evaluated using a ground-based surveyat 60 sites in northern Aroostook County annually.
 Defoliation is quantified using the Fettes Method and is characterized as trace (0-5%), low (6-20%), moderate (21-50%), high (51-80%), or severe (81-100%).
 The Fettes method captures defoliation from all causes and can be used to estimate both current-year defoliation and cumulative defoliation.
 A brief introduction to the Fettes Method is provided in this document:

 Defoliation assessment will also be performed on all branch samples collected for overwintering L2 larval sampling in Maine.
 Results from this survey will be made available by the University of Maine Cooperative Forest Research Unit as completed.